 Here you can purchase my books, find sample chapters, and read reviews.

-The Key of F, Freedom Fight Trilogy Book One- released on May 8th, 2018.
+Princess of the Blood Mages, Freedom Fight Trilogy Book One- released on May 8th, 2018.

 The Queen’s Heart– Freedom Fight Trilogy Book 2- released June 22nd, 2019

 “A great storyline and strong characters who lead you through exciting adventures…” ~Linda Wilson